heiView/heiView/README.md

 ### To Do List

-Due to incomplete and inconsistently formatted data in heiCO, over 700 out of the 4,000+ courses in the 2026 Summer Semester lack directly downloadable schedule and location information.
-These courses are currently placed under "Other → No Information" and some courses with incomplete information are placed in "Other"， require manual addition.
+Due to incomplete and inconsistently formatted data in heiCO, over 700 courses in the 2026 Summer Semester lack time and location information.
+These courses are currently placed under "Other → No Information" and some courses with incomplete information are also placed in "Other"， require manual updating.

 **We warmly welcome contributions!** You can: